-- Recommending to the Board the appointment of the independent public accounting firm to audit our financial statements (the "principal independent public accountants"); - Together with the Board, being responsible for the appointment, compensation, retention and oversight of the work of the principal independent public accountants; - Reviewing the scope of the principal independent public accountants' examination and the scope of activities of the internal audit department; - Reviewing our financial policies and accounting systems and controls; - · Reviewing financial statements; and - Approving the services to be performed by the principal independent public accountants.
+- Recommending to the Board the appointment of the independent public accounting firm to audit our financial statements (the "principal independent public accountants"); - Together with the Board, being responsible for the appointment, compensation, retention, and oversight of the work of the principal independent public accountants; - Reviewing the scope of the principal independent public accountants' examination and the scope of activities of the internal audit department; - · Reviewing our financial policies and accounting systems and controls; - Reviewing financial statements; and - Approving the services to be performed by the principal independent public accountants.

-The Board has determined that Alan M. Bennett, James R. Boyd, Nance K. Dicciani, Murry S. Gerber, and S. Malcolm Gillis are independent under our corporate governance guidelines and are "audit committee financial experts" as defined by the SEC.
+The Board has determined that Alan M. Bennett, James R. Boyd, Nance K. Dicciani, Murry S. Gerber, and José C. Grubisich are independent under our corporate governance guidelines and are "audit committee financial experts" as defined by the Securities and Exchange Commission, or SEC.
 A copy of the Audit Committee Charter is available on our website at www.halliburton.com.